-In this post, I share my building photography of the modern renovation of Museum London – Centre at the Forks.
+In this post (there are a lot of photos), I share my building photography of the modern renovation of Museum London – Centre at the Forks.
 This beautiful update by Nicholson Sheffield Architects is part of the Forks of the Thames change here in London, Ontario.
 The Forks of the Thames is a big deal for the city as it will be an asset and a significant community amenity, showcasing the city’s profile and reputation for the desirability of living and locating businesses within the downtown.
 This said I believe there is an imminent need for beautiful architectural photography.

 I originally photographed the interior and exterior of the building in late autumn of 2018.
 The weather was pretty rough at the time and a lot of leaves had fallen.
 It was one of those situations where there was nothing that could be done though.
 I could only plan to try and take some photos at an earlier time in 2019.

 - Museum London exterior in late autumn 2018